Visit our facilities to learn more about—and get involved in—the exciting activities happening here at SFA!

-Since 1985, the Anthropology and Archaeology Laboratory (AAL) has provided student training and teaching opportunities through field and laboratory work, conducted archaeological research in Texas and adjacent regions using existing collections and through public outreach, provided outreach services that educate the general public about anthropology and archaeology, provided cultural resource management (CRM) services to federal, state, local, and private agencies, and furnished long-term care for collections that are "Held-in-Trust" for the people of Texas and the United States.
+Since 1985, Anthropology and Archaeology Laboratory has provided student training and teaching opportunities through field and laboratory work.
+Archaeological researchers work in Texas and adjacent regions.
+The lab also educates the general public about anthropology and archaeology, provides cultural resource management services and furnishes long-term care for collections that are “held in trust” for the people of Texas and the United States.

 Center for Regional Heritage Research

 The Center for Regional Heritage Research (CRHR) is a community of scholars and researchers from SFA and across east Texas who investigate and document the natural and cultural heritage of the region.
 Together, they have expanded the capacity of SFA to conduct research in several vital fields, including historic preservation, archaeology, geography, heritage tourism, resource interpretation, and community development.
 Initial start-up support provided by the Research Development Fund

 Center for Sustainable Community Development